shao400/CSE3902Team1/Sprint0/README_Sprint4.txt

 Date: 6/27/2020

-Overview of Sprint3:
+Overview of Sprint4:
 -----------------------------------
-1. Collisions between player and enemy, player and blocks.
+1. HUD/Inventory and maps
-2. Xml loader for loading room into the game.
+2. First level of the game
-3. New concrete classes for enemy, item and block.
+3. Projectile classes and collisions
-4. Started to work on HUDs and sounds(Sprint 4).
+4. Sounds added
 5. Warnings fixes, redundant code deleted and adjusted.

-We added and adjusted many things in this project in one day according to the feedback on Sprint 2.
-We probably don't have enough time to complete everything mentioned in the feedback before Sprint 3 is due, but we will make them up in sprint 4.

 Program Control:
 -----------------------------------
 W,A,S,D and arrow keys---Walk
-Z/N---Attack
+Z---Stab
+N---Shoot the sword  //may be a bit different from the original game.
 1,2,3---Switch weapons

 LeftClick(Mouse)---Previous Room
-RightClick(Mouse)---Next Room
+RightClick(Mouse)---Next Room  //Left for test purposes R---Restart game
-R---Reset game
-Q---Quit game
+Q/Esc---Quit game

 Suppressed Warnings:
 -----------------------------------